ganeti/ganeti/doc/design-query-splitting.rst

 we want to change the cluster security model).
 In any case, it should be possible to do this in a reliable way from all master candidates.

+Update: We decided to keep the restriction to run queries on the master node.
+The reason is that it is confusing from a usability point of view that querying will work on any node and suddenly, when the user tries to submit a job, it won't work.

 Some implementation details
 ---------------------------